wir3z/hubitat/owntracks-hubitat/README.md

 	- SSID : SSID of the WiFi connected WiFi access point
 	- accuracy : accuracy of the location
 	- altitude : altitude of the location
-	- battery : by default, battery % but can be configured to display different information to be viewed on the presence tiles
+	- battery : battery %
-	- batteryPercent : battery %
 	- batteryStatus : Unknown/Unplugged/Charging/Full
 	- dataConnection : WiFi/Mobile
 	- distanceFromHome : distance location is from the home coordinates